SUwonglab/sc-compReg/README.md

         * symbol names of samples 1 and 2
     * Input `peak.name.intersect.dir` is the path to the `PeakName_intersect.txt` file generated in step 3.
     * Input `peak.gene.prior.dir` is the path to the `peak_gene_prior_intersect.bed` file generated in step 3.
-    * Load the corresponding motif file for human via
+    * Load the corresponding motif file for human in `R` via
         ```R
             motif = readRDS('prior_data/motif_human.rds')
         ```